Cantera/cantera/doc/sphinx/userguide/reactor-tutorial.md

 A Continuously Stirred Tank Reactor (CSTR), also often referred to as Well-Stirred Reactor (WSR), Perfectly Stirred Reactor (PSR), or Longwell Reactor, is essentially a single Cantera reactor with an inlet, an outlet, and constant volume.
-Therefore, the governing equations for single reactors defined above apply accordingly.

 Steady state solutions to CSTRs are often of interest.
 In this case, the mass flow rate
 $\dot{m}$ is constant and equal at inlet and outlet.
-The mass contained in the confinement $m$ divided by $\dot{m}$ defines the mean residence time of the fluid in the confinement.
+The mass contained in the control volume, $m$, divided by $\dot{m}$ defines the mean residence time of the fluid in the control volume.

 While Cantera always solves a transient problem, if you are interested in steady-state conditions, you can run your simulation for a long time until the states are converged.